peteroupc/peteroupc.github.io/bernapprox.md

 [^1]: choose(_n_, _k_) = (1\*2\*3\*...\*_n_)/((1\*...\*_k_)\*(1\*...\*(_n_&minus;_k_))) =  _n_!/(_k_! * (_n_ &minus; _k_)!) $={n \choose k}$ is a _binomial coefficient_, or the number of ways to choose _k_ out of _n_ labeled items.
 It can be calculated, for example, by calculating _i_/(_n_&minus;_i_+1) for each integer _i_ satisfying _n_&minus;_k_+1 &le; _i_ &le; _n_, then multiplying the results (Yannis Manolopoulos.
 2002.
 "Binomial coefficient computation: recursion or iteration?", SIGCSE Bull.
 34, 4 (December 2002), 65–67.
 DOI: [**https://doi.org/10.1145/820127.820168**](https://doi.org/10.1145/820127.820168)).
 For every _m_>0, choose(_m_, 0) = choose(_m_, _m_) = 1 and choose(_m_, 1) = choose(_m_, _m_&minus;1) = _m_; also, in this document, choose(_n_, _k_) is 0 when _k_ is less than 0 or greater than _n_.<br>_n_! = 1\*2\*3\*...\*_n_ is also known as _n_ factorial; in this document, (0!) = 1.

-[^2]: Micchelli, Charles.
-"The saturation class and iterates of the Bernstein polynomials."
-Journal of Approximation Theory 8, no. 1 (1973): 1-18.
+[^2]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.

 [^3]: Guan, Zhong. "[**Iterated Bernstein polynomial approximations**](https://arxiv.org/abs/0909.0684)", arXiv:0909.0684 (2009).